Hydrogen Power: Microsoft, Caterpillar Data Center Partnership Earns Top DOE Award

 Benefits of Hydrogen-Powered Data Centers

-Sean Farney, executive director of data center strategy and innovation at JLL Work Dynamics, said the key benefit of using hydrogen fuel cells is that it’s considered a sustainable and green technology.
+Sean Farney, vice president of data center strategy at JLL Work Dynamics, said the key benefit of using hydrogen fuel cells is that it’s considered a sustainable and green technology.

 He said with all the major hyperscale data center operators having strict ESG goals around reducing their carbon footprint, hydrogen is attractive because it has far lesser particulate emissions and a much smaller carbon footprint.